szilvia-csernus/rabbit_sanctuary/README.md

 ##  Disclaimer
 <br>

-This project was created for Code Institute's web application development course as the first Milestone Project for assessment.
+This project was created for Code Institute's web application development course as the first Milestone Project - User Centric Frontend Development Project - for assessment purposes.
 <br>
 Not for public consumption.
-Educational purposes only.
 <br>
 Szilvia Csernusne Berczes, Jan 2023.